 Incentives.
 The Company does not have any formal plan or program that provides for cash or other form of short-term incentive compensation for NEOs other than dividends on restricted stock awards that are not yet vested.
 The Company has a long-term incentive plan in the form of restricted Company common stock (the Restricted Stock Plan).
 Awards under this plan are considered on an annual basis and are based on the achievement of certain financial and operational goals.
-The value of the restricted shares is determined as of the date vesting occurs, generally five years from the date of issue.
-There is no provision in the Restricted Stock Plan that specifically addresses re-pricing or cash buyouts relative to restricted stock awards, however, such practices are prohibited as a matter of policy and have never been employed.
+The value of the compensation recognized from restricted shares issued is determined as of the date vesting occurs, generally five years from the date of issue.
+Such value can either increase or decrease between the date of issuance and the date of vesting.
+There is no provision in the Restricted Stock Plan that specifically addresses re-pricing or cash buyouts relative to restricted stock awards however, such practices are prohibited as a matter of policy and have never been employed.

 The Restricted Stock Plan is designed to compensate the NEOs for executing specific financial and non-financial elements of the Company's business plan.
 The target award is comprised of a single corporate financial goal, in addition to one or more individual non-financial performance goals.
-The corporate financial goal for 2014, for which incentive compensation was awarded in 2015, was budgeted Income Before Income Taxes.
+The corporate financial goal for which incentive compensation was earned for 2016 performance was budgeted Income Before Income Taxes.
 The corporate financial goal comprised 60% of the target award for NEOs other than the President and Chief Executive Officer, whose corporate financial goal comprised 80% of his target award.
 The remaining portion of the target award for all NEOs is based upon the level of achievement of the individual non-financial performance goals.
 The non-financial individual performance goals are intended to further incent the NEOs to implement operational, technical, management and other initiatives that benefit the Company's customers and shareholders, and which require effort and achievement above and beyond what would normally be required as part of the NEO's base job responsibilities.

 The Compensation Committee evaluates the reasonableness of attaining designated incentive goals relative to the importance of such goals to the overall mission and strategies of the Company and the required effort to achieve such goals.
-The Committee recognizes that some level of calculated risk is required to achieve business objectives that ultimately benefit shareholders and customers; however, the Committee discourages taking risk that, in the judgment of the Board, is inappropriate relative to the expectations of our shareholders and regulators.
+The Committee recognizes that some level of calculated risk is required to achieve business objectives that ultimately benefit shareholders and customers however, the Committee discourages taking risk that, in the judgment of the Board, is inappropriate relative to the expectations of our shareholders and regulators.
 Delivered performance during the applicable measurement period may exceed or fall short of the targets, resulting in the NEO receiving an incentive award that is above or below the initial targeted level.
 Annual incentive awards granted in prior years are not taken into account by the Compensation Committee in the process of setting performance targets or in evaluating achievements for the current year.

 Incentive-based awards are subject to the Company's "clawback" policy.
-Such policy requires that incentive-based awards are subject to return to the Company, in whole or in part, if a financial statement restatement occurs within the three calendar years subsequent to an award, whereby such restatement effectively negates the previous achievement of financial targets that precipitated such prior award.
+Such policy requires that incentive-based awards are subject to return to the Company, in whole or in part, if a financial statement restatement occurs within the three calendar years subsequent to an award, where such restatement effectively negates the previous achievement of financial targets that precipitated such prior award.
 Awards made to any and all NEOs are subject to the provisions of the clawback policy.